AndyLinNZ/dsc-2048/README.md

 Welcome to our final project for DSC Unimelb's flutter workshop series!
 This project will be split into two workshops.

 Part 1 - Game logic design in dart.
-(Presented in Workshop 5, Week 9)
+(Presented in Workshop 5, Week 9, presented by Aarnav and Andy)

 Part 2 - Integrating the game with Flutter.
-(Presented in Workshop 6, Week 11)
+(Presented in Workshop 6, Week 11, presented by Aarnav and Andy)

 A few resources that may be helpful along the way: